 Most students often use the words proofreading and revision in manners that suggest that they interchange.
 The truth is that these are two different processes that apply different techniques in their execution.
 Modification entails the overall organization of a text, the audience, and the focus.
-Proofreading, on the other hand, tends to deal with the errors that appear across the surface.
+Proofreading at the custom dissertation writing help service, on the other hand, tends to deal with the errors that appear across the surface.

 Revision entails the following:

 - Reading and understanding for the greater good and picture while trying to visualize the written material as the readers will see or feel it.

 - Acknowledging the organization of your paper, or if it lacks altogether.
 In the process, you must check if you have a logical way of presenting your information.
 Do you hop from one idea on to the next one, or do you tailor the ideas such that they bear a natural flow in between them?
 How is your use of subheadings?

 - You are making your introduction crisp and sharp, together with the thesis statement.
 Your text is crystal right from your introduction what your reader will base its argument on it.
 Is your body following the intro and the problem statement?